Which is more versatile a blow torch or heat gun

 7. Glass Working: Blow torches are also employed in glassworking applications, such as glass blowing and glass bead making.
 The controlled flame of the torch allows artists to shape and manipulate molten glass into intricate designs.

-See also Will a heat gun remove wallpaper
+See also Can you use a heat gun on a radiator

 8. Automotive Repair: Blow torches are used in automotive repair for tasks such as removing rusted bolts, straightening metal frames, or welding body panels.
 The intense heat produced by the torch helps loosen stubborn bolts and allows for precise repairs.